Umuzi-org/ACN-syllabus/content/language-agnostic/problem-solving-technique/_index.md

 Try to actually do the problem by hand.
 Or perhaps a smaller version of the problem.

-E.g.: If you are instructed to do something interesting to an array with length 1000, see what you can manually do to an array of length 5 that is equivalent.
+For example, if you are instructed to do something interesting to an array with length 1000, see what you can manually do to an array of length 5 that is equivalent.
 Try solve it a few times with different inputs and see if you can find a pattern that you can break down :)

 ## Beware of the edge cases